hiveot/hub.capnp/pkg/historystore/README.md

-# Thing Event History Store
+# Thing Value History Store

 The objective of the history store is to provide time-based reading of thing events, properties and actions.